MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`calabashSkipConfigCheck`** - **Skip Configuration Check**<br>
 `boolean`.
 Optional.
 Use when `enablePrepare = true && framework = calabash`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The force running without the Cucumber profile.
+When set to `true`, this input skips the configuration check specified by the Cucumber profile.
 <!-- :::editable-content-end::: -->
 <br>